Frequently Asked Questions

 convenience and not a denomination or even an organized group among

 Baptists.
-"Reformed" refers to a recognition of the sovereignty
+"Reformed" generally refers to a recognition of the sovereignty

 of God in all things including salvation, a view which is often